caleb-venner/aquarium-device-manager/README.md

-# Chihiros Device Manager
+# Aquarium BLE Device Manager

 Maintained by **Caleb Venner**.
 This project builds on the open-source work published as [Chihiros LED Control](https://github.com/TheMicDiet/chihiros-led-control) by Michael Dietrich.
 The original project is licensed under MIT; all redistributions of this codebase continue to honour that license and retain the upstream attribution.

-Chihiros Device Manager currently contains the historically shipped python **CLI** tooling alongside a new FastAPI-based BLE service for managing Chihiros Bluetooth devices.
+Aquarium BLE Device Manager currently contains the historically shipped python **CLI** tooling alongside a new FastAPI-based BLE service for managing aquarium Bluetooth devices.
 The near-term roadmap focuses on a standalone service and accompanying Docker packaging.

 ## Supported Devices